ladakh permit guide foreign riders 2026

 Leh → Turtuk → Sumoor (Nubra Valley)

-Protected area.
+Protected area via Khardung La.
 PAP mandatory for all foreign nationals.
-Local union rules also require a Ladakh-registered bike for commercial rentals.
+Commercial rental union rules also require a Ladakh-registered bike for excursions departing from Leh.

 5

-Protected area via Chang La.
+Protected area.
 PAP mandatory.
-Leh-registered bike required for commercial rentals departing Leh.
+Permit also covers Man and Merak villages on the southern lake shore.
+Leh-registered bike required for commercial rentals departing from Leh.

 6

-Open to foreigners since 2022 under Zone 13 PAP.
-However, access is always subject to real-time army clearance along the India–China border.
-Build flexibility into these days.
+Open to foreigners since Zone 13 PAP was formalised in 2022.
+However, access is always subject to real-time army clearance near the India–China LAC.
+Build backup itinerary days into this leg.

 2. Can a Delhi-Registered Bike Go Everywhere in Ladakh?

-This is the most common question we receive, and it needs a precise answer — because the situation is widely misunderstood, even by experienced travellers.
+This is the most common question we receive — and the answer is widely misunderstood, even by experienced travellers.
+The distinction between Indian law and local union practice is crucial.

 Indian Law vs. Local Union Practice — Two Different Things